-Autoimmune disfunction take YEARS to develop!
+Autoimmune dysfunction take YEARS to develop!
 When I was growing up I remember going with my mom to the local plant nursery to escape into the lushness of perfect tropical plants.
 Mom and I loved plants.
 We used this adventure as a way to get out of the house and enjoy nature during the winter months when it was just too cold to walk around the yard.
 I learned to love the smell of malathion that was sprayed on those plants to kill aphids and other plant diseases, completely unaware of what I was inhaling.
 Even today I can fondly remember that smell in relationship to my mother and the beauty of nature.

 Today I am WELL aware of the deadly consequences of pesticides.
 Back then all I knew was that these pesticides helped keep the plants looking their best.
 I can’t say whether those long-ago excursions contributed to my autoimmune disease, but I’m sure they didn’t help.
-Autoimmune disease does not happen overnight!
+The autoimmune disease does not happen overnight!
 Looking back at what I consumed, it’s probably amazing that today I don’t have more health issues.

 Today I’m in the battle of my life, to save ME from killing ME.
-My body is attacking itself because it is confused.
+My body is attacking itself because it is confusing.
 I was completely unaware that this was happening until a series of events WOKE ME UP and I became an advocate for my health.

 If you’re reading this article and you have one autoimmune disease, you need to pay attention because you could possibly be at risk for others.
 Dr. Gerald Mullin from Johns Hopkins says statistically somebody with an autoimmune disease is at risk of a total of 7 autoimmune diseases in his or her lifetime.